VAT reliefs for disabled and older people

 The goods and services that you are buying have to be for the disabled person’s personal or domestic use.
 HMRC’s guidance advises that this does not include use for business purposes.
 Thus, HMRC comment that if a self-employed blind person purchases a Braille embosser for a computer that is used in his business, then that purchase cannot be zero-rated.
 The legislation does not actually define personal use so it may be that some business use should not preclude relief.
 You should be aware, though, that HMRC could challenge any claim that such goods or services were purchased for personal or domestic use.

-The good or services must be just for your own use, not for use by anyone else.
+The goods or services must be just for your own use, not for use by anyone else.
 However, if you and your partner are both chronically sick or disabled and buy goods and services for both of you to use, then you will not have to pay VAT.

 What is covered by the ‘zero rate’?